-September 2006: CFI Ontario opens its doors, hosts first Freethought Week Celebration with special guest CBC personality Andy Barrie
+September 2006: CFI Ontario opens its doors and hosts the first Freethought Week Celebration with special guest CBC personality Andy Barrie

 The Centre for Inquiry in Toronto

-In its first year of operations, CFI Canada launched its monthly lecture series, which continues to this day, helped establish campus societies at universities across Ontario and beyond by holding a large number of its events on campus, and was featured in a variety of media outlets, including participation in a CBC The National 20-minute documentary on the rise of atheism in Canada.
+In its first year of operations, CFI Canada launched a monthly lecture series, which continues to this day, helped establish campus societies at universities across Canada by holding a large number of its events on campus, and was featured in a variety of media outlets, including participation in a CBC The National 20-minute documentary on the rise of atheism in Canada.

-May 26, 2007: CFI hosts inaugural meeting of the One School System Network
+May 26, 2007: CFI Canada hosts inaugural meeting of the One School System Network

 July 24, 2007: First Front Page National News Story (National Post)

-January 2008: Justin Trottier joins Globe and Mail Faith & Ethics Panel, contributes for over a year
+January 2008: CFIC participates in The Globe and Mail Faith & Ethics Panel

-May 2008: Justin Trottier becomes regular on Michael Coren Show on Crossroads Television, defending secular humanism nearly monthly until the show ends in summer 2011
+May 2008: CFIC Executive Director on the Michael Coren Show on Crossroads Television, representing secular humanism nearly monthly until the show ends in summer 2011

-By the end of 2007, CFI was firmly entrenched and well established as an increasingly important venue within the City of Toronto while a growing network of campus groups across the country worked in affiliation.
+By the end of 2007, CFI Canada was well established as an increasingly important organization within the City of Toronto while a growing network of campus groups across the country worked in affiliation.

 In Calgary in April 2008, CFI Canada hosted the inaugural event of its first branch.
 Since then, CFI Calgary has featured presentations by physics professor Victor Stenger, author of “God: The Failed Hypothesis,” Michael Shermer, Dr. David Eberth of the Royal Tyrell Museum and Dr. Jim Linville of the University of Lethbridge.